Heart & Hands Midwifery Intensives

 - Prenatal Care and Complications

-- Counseling and Communication Skills
+- Communication Skills and Trauma-informed Care

-- Intuition, Boundaries in Caregiving, Healing the Healer
+- Intuition, Boundaries in Care-giving, Healing the Healer

 - Nutritional Counseling